m2ci-msp/multilinear-tongue-model/README.md

 This repository provides you with the following files:

 - tongue_model.yaml : This is the YAML version of the model.
-Here, the core tensor is encoded in Base64 so save some space.
+Here, the core tensor is encoded in Base64 to save some space.
 - tongue_model.json : In this version, the model is saved in JSON format and no Base64 encoding is used.

 ## Using the model